As Trump’s Attorney, Michael Cohen’s Loyalty Matters More Than His Lawyering

 Still, Cohen’s commitment to Trump did not waver.
 Cohen quit his job with the Trump Organization in January 2017 to serve as the president’s “personal attorney.”
 As the Daily Beast explained, he did not relocate to D.C., and Trump has hired other attorneys to handle the legal aspects of extracurricular threats to his presidency:

-His title—personal attorney to the president—is misleading.
+His title — personal attorney to the president — is misleading.
 He is not acting as an attorney in the way most people think of the job.
 He is not representing Trump in court against any of the women who accused the president of sexual assault; that’s Marc Kasowitz’s job.
 And he is not helping Trump with any crises or fallout extending from the Russia investigations; the president already has a team for that.

-The exactly nature of Cohen’s current duties is unclear.
+The exact nature of Cohen’s current duties is unclear.
 During Trump’s first year in office, he mainly came up in discussions of potential Russia collusion, and when underscoring his undying devotion to Trump in comments to reporters (for instance: “I’m the guy who would take a bullet for the president”).

-“I feel guilty that he’s in there right now almost alone…” Cohen told Vanity Fair in September.
+“I feel guilty that he’s in there right now almost alone …” Cohen told Vanity Fair in September.
 “There are guys who are very loyal to him that would have gone in, but there was a concerted effort by high-ranking individuals to keep out loyalists.”

 Considering how Cohen is handling the Stormy Daniels affair, that might have been one of Trump’s smarter staffing moves.